shedding-hub/shedding-hub/data/lavezzo2020suppression/lavezzo2020suppression-extraction.md

 ```

 The first survey occurred between 21 and 29 February 2020 and the
 second survey occurred on 7 March 2020.
-In the model, we assumed
-that prevalence was taken on the weighted average of the first sample
-collection date, that is, on 26 February 2020 and on 7 March 2020.

 ```python
 #Recode the gender.